 Indeed, many philosophers now explicitly endorse (5) as a sufficient condition for extended cognition.
-Some hold, for instance, that "when an agent is functionally integrated through ongoing feedback loops with her social environment, the environment doesn't just causally influence her but becomes part of her character, for good or ill" (Alfano & Skorburg, 2017: 468; for other philosophers committed to similar views, see Carter & Palermos, 2016; Carter et al., 2017; Palermos, 2014, 2016; Palermos & Tollefsen, 2018).
+Some hold, for instance, that 'when an agent is functionally integrated through ongoing feedback loops with her social environment, the environment doesn't just causally influence her but becomes part of her character, for good or ill' (Alfano and Skorburg 2017, 468; for other philosophers committed to similar views, see Carter and Palermos 2016; Carter, Palermos, and Collin 2017; Palermos 2014, 2016; Palermos and Tollefsen 2018).
 While not all advocates of HEC thus maintain that all of conditions (1)-(5) are necessary for cognitive extensions, I will here use all five as guides for determining whether a particular process qualifies as extended cognition.

-6. Extended mindreading
+6. Extended Mindreading